samedg98/cs4760_proj1/README.md

 # Project 1

 # Samed Ganibegovic
-# Operating Systems CS4760

-# Assignment 1: Linux System Calls and Library Functions
+# Linux System Calls and Library Functions
-# Due: February 11th 2021

 Brief Description:
 The goal of this homework is to become familiar with the environment in hoare while practising system calls